 When writing the methodology in a thesis, you are expected to have done the study.
-Therefore, you are reporting what you did and MUST be done in past tense.
+Therefore, you are reporting what you did and MUST be done in the past tense.
 Here are the things to include in a dissertation methodology.

 Now that you know what is methodology in a dissertation and what to include, the next step is getting the right structure.
 By the time you get to the methodology, you will have defined the dissertation research questions, and checked how other scholars arrived at their conclusions.
 So, here is a dissertation methodology layout to help you craft a winning methodology.

 At the start of the study, you need to define the overall approach of the dissertation.
 Here, you need to revisit the research questions that you highlighted at the beginning of the dissertation.
 Also, indicate the type of data that was required to answer the questions.